Politics of Indiana: Congress

 Seven of the districts favor the Republican Party according to the CPVI rankings; there are currently seven Republicans serving as representatives and two Democrats.
 Historically, Republicans have been strongest in the eastern and central portions of the state, while Democrats have been strongest in the northwestern part of the state.
 Occasionally, certain counties in the southern part of the state will vote Democratic.
 Marion County, Indiana's most populated county, supported the Republican candidates from 1968 to 2000, before backing the Democrats in the 2004 and 2008 elections.
 Indiana's second most populated county, Lake County, is a strong supporter of the Democratic party that has not voted for a Republican since 1972.

-The state's U.S. Senators are Sen. Todd Young (Republican) and Sen. Mike Braun (Republican).
+The state's U.S. Senators are Sen. Todd Young (Republican) and Sen. Jim Banks (Republican).
 In 2006, then-senior Sen. Richard Lugar (Republican) won reelection to a sixth term with 87% of the vote against no major-party opposition.
 In 2010, Sen. Coats won reelection to a third non-consecutive term with 55% of the vote against Democratic Congressman Brad Ellsworth and Libertarian business owner and teacher Rebecca Sink-Burris.

 Senator Lugar lost in the 2012 Republican primary to the state treasurer of Indiana, Richard Mourdock, who had been favored by the Tea Party movement.
 Joe Donnelly defeated Mourdock in the general election.
 He later lost re-election in 2018 to former state representative Mike Braun.

 Indiana's delegation to the United States House of Representatives is not completely Republican either.
 Instead, it has generally served as a bellwether for the political movement of the nation.
 For instance, Democrats held the majority of seats until the 1994 Republican Revolution, when Republicans took a majority.
 This continued until 2006, when three Republican congressmen were defeated in Indiana; (Chris Chocola, John Hostettler and Mike Sodrel), giving the Democrats a majority of the delegation again.

 Historically, Republicans have been strongest in the eastern and central portions of the state, as well as the suburbs of the state's major cities.
 Democrats have been strongest in the northwestern and southern parts of the state along with the major cities.
 However, outside of Indianapolis, the Chicago suburbs, and Bloomington, the state's Democrats tend to be somewhat more conservative than their counterparts in the rest of the country, especially on social issues.

-Indiana's Federal Representation
+Federal representation

-Indiana currently has 9 House districts In the 118th Congress, 2 of New Jersey's seats are held by Democrats and 7 are held by Republicans.
-There are as follows:
+Indiana currently has 9 House districts.
+In the 118th Congress, two of Indiana's seats are held by Democrats and seven are held by Republicans: